Michael Binns

-Club
+Club career

 Binns played for Portmore United in Jamaica.
 He went abroad on loan deal to play with York Region Shooters in the Canadian Soccer League.
 In July 2016, Binns signed with the Wilmington Hammerheads in USL.
 In 2017, Binns returned to Portmore United.
 In 2018, Binns signed for USL side Tulsa Roughnecks.

 In August 2019, Binns joined National Independent Soccer Association club Stumptown Athletic.

 International career

-Binns made his international debut for Jamaica at the 2016 Copa América against Venezuela on 5 June 2016, coming on as an 86th-minute substitute for Giles Barnes.
+Binns was part of the Jamaica national team's 23-man squad for the at the 2016 Copa América.
+He made his international debut for Jamaica at the 2016 Copa América against Venezuela on 5 June 2016, coming on as an 86th-minute substitute for Giles Barnes.